 - Minimally invasive as compared to open-heart surgery

 - Average stay of the patient is 2 – 3 days, however, it may vary depending on the condition of the patient

 - Improvement in the symptoms (shortness of breath and low pressure etc.) of mitral regurgitation can be felt immediately after the procedure

 - Improved lifestyle of the patient

-- Team lead by Dr Gaurav Ganeshwala, Ruby Hall Clinic, Pune.
-Team members include interventional cardiologists, anaesthetists, cardiac surgeons, imaging specialists and other specialists who have joined forces and created a partnership approach to provide exceptional care focused on patients.
+- Team led by Dr. Gaurav Ganeshwala, Ruby Hall Clinic, Pune.
+Team members include interventional cardiologists, anesthetists, cardiac surgeons, imaging specialists, and other specialists who have joined forces and created a partnership approach to provide exceptional care focused on patients.
 Team also includes physician assistants who work closely with patients and families from clinical evaluations to recovery.
 Together, the team combines years of education, training, and experience with advanced medical techniques and sophisticated technologies in a patient-centered environment.
 Shared decision-making with open communication between team members, patients and their families, and referring physicians are important keys to positive patient outcomes.